11-Plus Non-Verbal Reasoning: Shape Codes

 Understanding Shape Codes in 11-Plus Non-Verbal Reasoning

-Decoding Shape Properties
+Decoding Shape Codes

 Worked Example

-Problem: Consider the following shape codes:
+Problem: Decode the shape code 'C3'.

 Related topics:

-#non-verbal-reasoning #shape-codes #11-plus #visual-problem-solving #spatial-awareness
+#non-verbal-reasoning #shape-codes #visual-problem-solving #11-plus #entrance-exams

 📚 Category: 11-plus